Antelope air defence system: Description

-The Antelope system employs a battery of four Sky Sword I (TC-1) missiles mounted atop a wheeled vehicle (such as a truck or humvee).
+The Antelope system employs a battery of four Sky Sword I (TC-1) missiles mounted atop a wheeled vehicle (such as a Toyota Dyna truck, like in the image or humvee).
 The system can either be employed as a stand-alone point defense system or as part of an integrated area air defense system.

 The Antelope system collectively includes targeting, guidance, communications components as well as the missiles themselves.
 It was developed beginning in 1995 as an outgrowth of the Tien Chien-I missile development program.
 The precise operating range of the Antelope system is variously reported as 9 km, 18 km, and "4 miles".
 The system has a crew of two, one gunner and one observer.
 The system can be controlled from the truck's cabin or from a mobile control console that can be located up to 70m away from the vehicle to increase operator safety and survivability.

 The Antelope system's TC-1L interceptors employ infrared guidance and the system is similar in design to the United States-made Chaparral system which historically was a mainstay of Taiwan's SHORAD network.

 It can be used to intercept low-flying helicopters, fighter aircraft, attack aircraft, and bombers.
 The system can engage targets on the move.